cdungca/document-classifier-final/README.md

 ![alt text](https://github.com/cdungca/document-classifier-final/blob/main/images/cm_best.png "Confusion Matrix")

-The model correctly predicted the actual category each class:
+The number of documents correctly categorized in each class are as follows:

 Accountabily - **10 out of 12**<br/>
 Health and Wellbeing - **3 of 3**<br/>